JML Direct TV: Channels

-JML owns and run a TV channel on Sky 661 and Freesat 806.
+JML owned and ran a TV channel on Sky 661 and Freesat 806.

 Development of the network

 Following on from the launch of the original JML Direct channel, there have been a number of changes and expansions of the JML lineup.
 The majority of these changes have affected channels on the Sky platform, but some JML channels have also been made available on Freesat and Freeview and details of these operations are also listed below.
 The changes have taken place as follows:

 eeZee tv

 eeZee tv launched at 10:00 on 1 March 2005, taking the place of the original JML Direct channel, showing a mix of JML and Kleeneze products ranging from Homewares to Beauty.
 The channel used a fixed price format, which was similar to other UK shopping channels, such as QVC and Ideal World.

-The venture proved to be a failure, as live programmes were axed after a few months on the air, and Kleeneze pulled out in Late-2006.
+The venture proved to be a failure, as live programmes were axed after a few months on the air, and Kleeneze pulled out in late 2006.

 On 3 March 2007, JML regained the EPG slot and rebranded it back to JML Direct TV.
 The channel continued to show various JML products, using ex-eeZee tv presenters and studios for some pre-recorded JML infomercials.